RakhithJK/dotnet-vscode-csharp-wiki/Troubleshooting:-'The-.NET-Core-SDK-cannot-be-located.'-errors.md

 > Did you mean to run .NET Core SDK commands?
 Install a .NET Core SDK from:
 > 	https://aka.ms/dotnet-download

 More information about this problem can be found in [dotnet/cli#12110](https://github.com/dotnet/cli/issues/12110).

+Some community members have been successful in using the Snap install by following the instructions listed in [Configuring Snap installs of dotnet-sdk](https://github.com/OmniSharp/omnisharp-vscode/wiki/Configuring-Snap-installs-of-dotnet-sdk).

-One of the possible workarounds is to add the following to `~/.omnisharp/omnisharp.json`.
+Another possible workaround is to add the following to `~/.omnisharp/omnisharp.json`.

 ```json
 {